 Prepare Job Posting/Advertising

-All external advertisements paid and free must be approved by both Human Resources Academic Employment Services and the Office of Institutional Equity before you advertise.
+All external advertisements paid and free must be approved by both Human Resources Academic Employment Services and the Office of Institutional Equity and Inclusion before you advertise.

 Complete the purchase requisition form and send to purchasing with ad unless using the purchasing card.

 It is required by federal regulations that all advertisements contain the EEO statement:

 “Michigan Technological University is an Equal Opportunity Educational Institution/Equal Opportunity Employer, which includes providing equal opportunity for protected veterans and individuals with disabilities”.

 A shorter version may be used only when word count is under consideration for pricing of ads: "Michigan Tech is an EOE which includes protected veterans and individuals with disabilities."

 Michigan Tech requires the following language in all faculty advertisements: